 Throughout the paper, integers are assumed to be handled in the standard binary representation.
-For our computational complexity results, we assume that we work on a Turing machine with a finite but sufficiently large number of tapes [38].
+For our computational complexity results, we assume that we work on a Turing machine with a finite but sufficiently large number of tapes [40].
+With some work, it can be verified that three tapes actually suffice for the implementation of the algorithms in this paper.
+Nevertheless, the seven tape machine of [49] is more convenient.
 The Turing machine model is very conservative with respect to the cost of memory access, which is pertinent from a practical point of view for implementations of FFT algorithms.
-Nevertheless, other models for sequential computations could be considered [46, 20].
+Nevertheless, other models for sequential computations could be considered [48, 20].
 For practical purposes, parallel models might be more appropriate, but we will not consider these in this paper.
 Occasionally, for polynomial arithmetic over abstract rings, we will also consider algebraic complexity measures [8, Chapter 4].